edgedb/easy-edgedb/README.md

 instead of something like 'Buda-Peth, Bistritz, Munich'.

-To get that output, we can use two more functions:
+To get the output that we want, we can use two more functions:

 - First [array_agg](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_agg), which turns the set into an array.
 - Next, [array_join](https://www.edgedb.com/docs/edgeql/funcops/array#function::std::array_join) to turn the array into a string.